VEON logo

 VEON is a global digital operator serving a large and growing digital user base across Pakistan, Ukraine, Kazakhstan, Bangladesh, and Uzbekistan, underpinned by its connectivity footprint.
 Listed on Nasdaq, its model is centred on scaled digital platforms across fintech, entertainment, healthcare, enterprise solutions, ride hailing and other services, enabled by its connectivity infrastructure.
 The company has made significant strides and is now operating as a multi-vertical digital platform business rather than a traditional telco, with a unique focus on high-potential frontier and emerging markets.

-In Q3 2025, VEON posted robust 7.5% YoY revenue growth and 19.7% EBITDA growth in USD terms, underpinned by a 63% YoY surge in direct digital revenues.
-Having strategically right-sized its footprint over recent years, the company is now fully focused on high-growth, scalable markets.
-It has commenced processes to strategically delayer digital assets like JazzCash in Pakistan and to broaden the shareholder base of key businesses like Kyivstar to enhance focus and unlock value.
-With a Nasdaq Global Select upgrade, an ongoing buyback, ahead of introduction of a formal capital allocation policy, and growing digital adoption across its footprint, VEON is evolving into a digital-first, high-margin platform business with multiple levers for long-term value creation.
+In FY2025, VEON delivered 9.9% YoY revenue growth and 18.8% EBITDA growth in USD terms, underpinned by a 62.5% YoY increase in digital revenues, now representing c.17% of group revenue.
+Having simplified its business and focused on higher-growth markets in recent years, the company is now fully focused on scalable, structurally attractive markets.
+VEON is evolving into a digital-first, high-margin platform business with multiple levers for long-term value creation.
 Its asset-light approach, financial discipline, and alignment with structural digital trends make it a compelling story for investors seeking growth in untapped geographies.

 Investment Thesis